 - At least two fields should be represented.
 At least one faculty must be a clinician.
 Clinician is broadly defined to include faculty who work with human users, they don’t have to be humans with disease.
 The other faculty members may be from engineering, sciences or any other discipline.

 - All co-principal investigators must be Stanford faculty with UTL, MCL, CE, or NTL appointments.

 - Other team members (grad students, postdocs, research staff, etc.) may be included.

 - Intellectual property of core technology must be owned by Stanford (not under an option or license to any entity).

-Please submit one PDF file following the guidelines and required content listed below via email attachment to: Program Manager, Linda Lucian (email@example.com) before 11:59 PM on October 16, 2020.
+Please submit one PDF file following the guidelines and required content listed below via the Stanford | Seed Funding portal before midnight on October 24, 2022.